redpwn/rctf/README.md

 ~/rctf $ cp .env.example .env
 ```

-Note that the `APP_TOKEN_KEY` should be a base64 encoded string of length 32 bytes.
+Note that the `RCTF_TOKEN_KEY` should be a base64 encoded string of length 32 bytes.
 You can generate one with the following command.

 ```
 $ openssl rand -base64 32